jcervas/teaching/2025-2026/class-cmu-2026-84-120/readme.md

 Students who have not completed the assigned reading will not be successful in these exchanges.
 Lack of preparation will be noted, and unprepared students will incur a penalty of **–5%** on the exam for the corresponding unit.

+Students are expected to participate in online discussion boards for each class.
+You must include three interactions on the discussion board.
+This participation includes either (a) posting a discussion question or (b) answering other questions posted by your colleagues.
+You should have three separate entries in the discussion board, and one post with three questions will be counted as a single interaction.
+These entries must be posted before midnight on the day before class and start on January 20th.
+When posting, please avoid duplicate questions, and responses should show critical engagement with the questions beyond “I agree” or “Nice question.”
+You can skip the posts for four classes of your choosing and do not have to complete an entry for the midterm or final exam classes.
+If you register late for the class – you have one week following your course registration to complete any missed posts.

+The Book Club is not a presentation or writing assignment.
+It is a discussion-based component of the course.
+Your responsibility is to read carefully, show up prepared, and engage seriously with your peers.

 ---

 **Missing and Late Assignments**